jsdelivrbot/ReduxBlogApp-1/MY_README.md

             connects to Redux store

-            injects value, onChange(), on Focus(), etc. props into form component
+            injects props like value, onChange(), and onFocus() into the form component

     -   required properties: